-OfficeServ 7200 uses distributed processing.
-Its primary processor is a 32 bit Motorola MPC855T operating at a clock speed of 50 MHz on the MCP card.
-This provides all the processing necessary for a single cabinet system.
-In a multi cabinet system the secondary level of processing is on the LCP card for the expansion cabinet.
+OfficeServ 7400 uses distributed processing.
+Its primary processor is a 32 bit Motorola MPC8271 operating at a clock speed of 266 MHz on the MP40 card.
+This provides all the main processing necessary for a the system.
+In a multi cabinet system the secondary level of processing is on the LP40 card for the expansion cabinet.
 The tertiary level of processing is done in the keysets.
 The digital keysets use a Hitachi H8 processor for data communication within the system.

-1.5 PROGRAMMING
+1.4 PROGRAMMING

-The OfficeServ 7200 is a self-configuring system.
-This means that immediately after applying power, the OfficeServ 7200 reads the types and locations of all installed interface cards and keysets and assigns default data to them.
+The OfficeServ 7400 is a self-configuring system.
+This means that immediately after applying power, the OfficeServ 7400 reads the types and locations of all installed interface cards and keysets and assigns default data to them.
 This data provides for system operation within a few minutes after applying power.
-All trunks and stations are assigned three or four digit numbers according to the settings of the switches on the MCP card and the default numbering plan.
+All trunks and stations are assigned three or four digit numbers according to the settings of the switches on the MP40 card and the default numbering plan.
 This numbering plan is flexible and may be changed to suit customer requirements.
 The installing technician customizes this default data to meet the end user's requirements.

-The system can be programmed from any LCD display keyset without interrupting system operation.
+The system can be programmed from any IP or digital two line display keyset without interrupting system operation.
 There are three levels of programming: technician, customer and station.
 The technician level has access to all programs and can allow the customer access to system programs as needed.
-Technician and customer access levels are controlled by a different security passcodes and access procedure.
+Technician and customer access levels are controlled by a different security pass codes and access procedure.

-The OfficeServ 7200 also allows the use of a proprietary computer program called OfficeServ Manager (OSM).
+The OfficeServ 7400 also provides a proprietary Web based program called WebMMC.
+It allows programming from any where in the world provided there is network access to the MP40.
+WebMMC runs on a Web Server and uses Internet Explorer V6.0 as its interface.
 This permits a technician to program the system using a personal computer.
-OSM can be used on-site to modify the customer database or to download (save) the entire customer database to a file.
+Use WebMMC on-site to modify the customer database or to download (save) the entire customer database to a file.
 This file can then be saved as a backup and be uploaded when required to restore the database.
-Through the use of LAN connection, OSM can access the OfficeServ 7200 system remotely (off-site) to make database changes or perform uploads or downloads of the customer database as if the technician were on-site.
+Through the use of LAN or WAN connection, an PC can access the OfficeServ 7400 system remotely (off-site) to make database changes or perform uploads or downloads of the customer database as if the technician were on-site.

-1.6 MIGRATION TO OFFICESERV 7400
+1.5 MIGRATION FROM OFFICESERV 7200

-When communication requirements exceed the maximum capacity of the OfficeServ 7200, Samsung provides a convenient, easy and affordable migration path to the larger OfficeServ 7400.
+For businesses using the OfficeServ 7200, Samsung provides a convenient, easy and affordable migration path to the larger OfficeServ 7400.
 Simply install a 7400 as the main cabinet.
-Replace the MCP card with an LCP card and your existing 7200 cabinets and interface cards become part of a much larger OfficeServ 7400 system.
+Replace the MCP card of the 7200 systems with an LP40 card and your existing 7200 cabinets and interface cards become part of a much larger OfficeServ 7400 system.
 Features and operation are the same so there is no need to retrain users.
-See the OfficeServ 7400 General Description for more details.
+See the OfficeServ 7200 General Description for more details.

-See figure 1.5, 1-6, and 1-7 for possible hardware combinations.
+See figure 1.9, 1-10, and 1-11 for possible hardware combinations.